ENST Undergraduate FAQs

 If you feel confident that you want to change into ENST, please follow these steps:

-- Take the Change Your Major (into the College of AGNR) Workshop
+- Review Change Your Major (into the College of AGNR)

 - Print out your unofficial transcripts